-The 2014 Founders' Week Convocation will recognize the inaugural recipient(s) of this award.
+Founders' Week Convocation will recognize the recipient(s) of this award.
 Rooted in our Carnegie campus conversations of the 1990s and our more recent Scholarship of Teaching and Learning initiatives, this award will mirror current and best practices in evaluating teaching as a scholarly endeavor.

 Annually, up to two recipients will be chosen for the award.
 The recipients of the award must: hold a full-time faculty appointment at the university; must be at least at the rank of Associate Professor; and must show a consistent commitment to the teaching mission and objectives of the University and one's primary appointed department.
 Eligible faculty should be nominated and submit a personal statement as well as their contributions to teaching and evidence of a body of work as an Educator Scholar.

 Jennifer Furze, PT, DPT, PCS, Associate Professor, Department of Physical Therapy, School of Pharmacy and Health Professions

 Noam Ebner, LL.M., Associate Professor-Online Program Chair Werner Institute, School of Law

 David Reed, Ph.D., Associate Professor and Director of Computer Sciences and Informatics, College of Arts and Sciences